jclopes/ZKeyboard/README.md

 -----------------

  - Split keyboard with free angle positioning.
- - Three rows only to keep fingers from moving away from home row.
+ - Only three rows of keys to keep the fingers always close to the home row.
- - Multiple keys assigned to the thumbs.
+ - Seven keys assigned to each of the thumbs.
- - Key positioning to match finger length and avoid extra hand movement.
+ - Key positioning to match finger length and avoid extra hand movement and twisting.
  - N-Key rollover compatible.
- - Multi-layered key layout.
  - Fully programable.